apache/flink-cdc/docs/content/docs/faq/faq.md

 select pg_terminate_backend(162564); select pg_drop_replication_slot('rep_slot');
 ```

-- Add 'debezium.slot.drop.on.stop'='true' to PG source with parameter to automatically clean up the slot after the job stops

 ### Q5: Jobs have dirty data, such as illegal dates.
 Are there parameters that can be configured and filtered?